How to Create the Very Best Wedding Photo Album

 5. Choose the type of album you’ll assemble.

-In a digital world, making an analog wedding album means you’ve got lots of options.
-Select an online company that specializes in creating the best wedding photo albums, a more general online photo album maker, or purchase a traditional wedding photo album from a crafts store to turn into an album that you’ll fully customize.
+In a digital world, making an analog wedding album means you’ve got lots of options when it comes to album design and style.
+Select an online company/design service that specializes in creating the best wedding photo albums, a more general online photo album maker, or purchase a traditional wedding photo album from a crafts store to turn into an album that you’ll fully customize.

 Whichever route you choose, you’ll want to consider how you want the final product to look.
 There are many decisions to make at this stage, including the color and material of the album cover.
-Some wedding albums looks more like coffee table photo books, with one or more high-quality images splashed across the front, while others will look more like hardcover reference book in a solid, muted color, typically with your name and wedding date engraved somewhere on the front cover.
+Some wedding albums looks more like coffee table photo books, with one or more high-quality images splashed across the front, while others will look more like hardcover reference books in a solid, muted color, typically with your and your new spouse's names and wedding date engraved somewhere on the front cover.
 You might also consider a softcover wedding album, which will also allow for your images to grace the cover.
+While a leather cover is most popular, other high-end materials, like linen, silk, and acrylic, are also available.

-All of these cosmetic details should be reflective of your wedding.
+All of these cosmetic details and cover options should be reflective of your wedding.
 A more bohemian, airy wedding might call for a lighter wedding album color and a softer material.
-A traditional, black-tie ceremony would be best memorialized with a firmer cover and a more substantial shade.
+A traditional, black-tie ceremony would be best memorialized with a firmer hardcover photo book and a more substantial shade.

 6. Consider creating smaller albums for family.